geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/owschecker/user_guide.rst

 This file can be tested against the server: http://v2.suite.opengeo.org/geoserver/ows

  .. note:: If you want to create your own server settings file, copy/paste the example file and change the information according to your service.
 For more details on this have a look at the API documentation: http://api3.geo.admin.ch/doc/build/owschecker/.
 Take into consideration that: 'Request' must be set to 'GetFeature' and 'OUTPUTFORMAT' to 'GML2'.
+ .. note:: If you want to create your own server settings file, copy/paste the example file and change the information according to your service.
+For more details on this have a look at the API documentation: http://api3.geo.admin.ch/main/wsgi/doc/build/owschecker/.
+Take into consideration that: 'Request' must be set to 'GetFeature' and 'OUTPUTFORMAT' to 'GML2'.